zachpmanson/duplicates/README.md

 Grade Weighting: **25%**

+Authors: Dempsey Thompson, Zach Manson

 `duplicates` is (will be) a command line utility to locate and report duplicate files in (and below) a named directory based on SHA2 hashes.

-Created by Dempsey Thompson and Zach Manson.
+## Usage

+Compile using command `make` in root directory.

+Run `duplicates` TBD.

 ## Useful Information: